NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Authentication

 The process of establishing that an agent (i.e. a person, or other entity) in a computer system is who they say they are.

-> Authorization

-See access control.
+The simple username and password is the most familiar means of authentication.

 > Availability Zone (or AZ)